 “The Renault Kadjar is a good family SUV, thanks to its attractive design, practical interior and affordable running costs”

 - Cheap to run

 - Pricey at the top of the range

 - Entry-level model poorly equipped

-While the Qashqai relies on edgy aggression to get noticed, the Kadjar looks rather more approachable, with softer lines that embody Renault's latest corporate look.
+While the Qashqai relies on edgy aggression to get noticed, the Kadjar looks rather more approachable, with softer lines that embody Renault's latest design language.
 The headlamps are sleek and incorporate LED daytime running lights, while chrome is used subtly to add interest.
 Outside, there's a sense of substance and adventure thanks to chunky alloy wheels and curvaceous haunches, but the interior underwhelms on first glance due to its swathes of uninspiring black plastic.
 However, you soon come to appreciate its stylish touches, including a hi-tech digital dashboard.

 Although there's no seven-seat option, families are likely to find the Kadjar a practical car.
 There's space for three to sit in the rear without clashing shoulders and a useful array of cubbyholes for items needed en route.
 And what won't fit inside will certainly go in the boot – at 472 litres, it's larger than that of the Qashqai and it'll expand to 1,478 litres if you fold the seats down.

 The Kadjar’s engine line-up is also shared with the Qashqai, so fuel economy is respectable.
 As of October 2020, the Kadjar is now only available with a 1.3-litre, 138bhp petrol engine.
 It manages up to 44.1mpg and 0-62mph in 9.8 seconds.
 A slightly more powerful TCe 160 brought 158bhp and a half-second 0-62mph reduction with identical economy figures.
 You can have the 138bhp engine with a six-speed manual gearbox or, optionally, a seven-speed automatic, which posts very similar fuel economy and performance figures.